-There are thousands of different events going on every day, from networking events and conferences to live concerts and Broadway shows.
-In New York City alone, there are 2,400 establishments that organize these events; including concert and entertainment venues, independent venues, informal cultural and performance spaces.
-With the abundance of options, the venues struggle finding ways to reach their audience.
-In fact; most venues send the same newsletter to all of their customers, do paid advertising on social media, or at most send targeted newsletters based on the type of show the customer bought tickets to.
+Thousands of different events are going on every day, from networking events and conferences to live concerts and Broadway shows.
+In New York City, 2,400 establishments organise these events, including concert and entertainment venues, independent venues, and informal cultural and performance spaces.
+With the abundance of options, the venues struggle to find ways to reach their audience.
+In fact, most venues send the same newsletter to all of their customers, do paid advertising on social media, or, at most, send targeted newsletters based on the type of show the customer bought tickets to.

-The lack of personalization prevents the venues from getting the most out of their existing customer base.
-In addition, publishing events through social media is useful but even if the venue has a a lot of followers on social media, the organic reach of these event posts is at the mercy of the social media platform; often times causing a low reach.
+The lack of personalisation prevents the venues from getting the most out of their existing customer base.
+In addition, publishing events through social media is useful.
+Still, even if the venue has a lot of followers on social media, the organic reach of these event posts is at the mercy of the social media platform, often causing a low reach.

 As we mentioned in our article about the value declared data can provide, the growth of a business depends highly on increasing the value of its existing customers.
 With the help of Poltio, Drom was able to do just that by creating personal relationships with customers through the collection of declared data.